pnp/powershell/documentation/Set-PnPIndexedProperties.md

 # Set-PnPIndexedProperties

 ## SYNOPSIS
 Marks values of the propertybag to be indexed by search.
-Notice that this will overwrite the existing flags, i.e. only the properties you define with the cmdlet will be indexed.

 ## SYNTAX